How anesthesia circle breathing systems work explained simply

 tubing_inspiration

 During expiration, the reverse happens.
-The inspiratory one way valve closes, preventing the expired gases going into the inspiratory tubing.
-Instead, the valve labelled “expiratory one way valve” opens, letting expired gases go via the tubing between it and the patient.
-The tubing between the patient and the expiratory one way valve carries only expired gases, so we can therefore call it the “expiratory tubing “.
+The inspiratory one-way valve closes, preventing the expired gases from going into the inspiratory tubing.
+Instead, the valve labelled “expiratory one-way valve” opens, letting expired gases go via the tubing between it and the patient.
+The tubing between the patient and the expiratory one-way valve carries only expired gases, so we can therefore call it the “expiratory tubing “.

 tubing_expiration